Platymemo/alaskanativecraft/markdown/MAINPAGE.md

 ## Art Credit

-Huge thanks to these artists for the textures they've provided! \
+Huge thanks to these artists for the textures they've provided!
 - Daimons for the moose
 - Kazoo for the cloudberries, raspberries, and salmonberries
 - Guaire for the seal
+- Shard for the fish strips and dry fish textures

+## Translation Credit

+Huge thanks to these translators for the translations they've provided!
+- Koelle25 for the German translation